jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_3_Intro_to_RNAseq.md

 ## What is RNA-seq?

-- A transcriptome is the sum set of total mRNA molecules from a given sample
-- RNA-seq uses high-throughput sequencing to characterize a transcriptome by identifying all RNA sequences and simultaneously quantifying their abundances
-- Also called transcriptome profiling
+A transcriptome is the sum set of total mRNA molecules from a given sample.
+RNA-seq uses high-throughput sequencing to characterize a transcriptome by identifying all RNA sequences and simultaneously quantifying their abundances.
+Also called transcriptome profiling.

 ## How do we do RNA-seq?

-There are many flavors of RNA-seq these days, ...
+There are many flavors of RNA-seq these days: mRNA-seq, total RNA-seq, single cell RNA-seq, small RNA-seq, low-input RNA-seq, etc. Each accompanied by their own specific protocols.
+In general, there are common attributes to all...

 1. Isolate mRNA and convert it to cDNA
 2. Create a library of cDNA fragments with specialized adapter sequences ligated to each end